-In species in which the neocortex has been explored and related to such extraordinary morphological specializations, corresponding alterations have been noted, including cortical magnification within sensory areas (e.g. refs.
-21-23), and in some instances an extreme magnification in higher-order cortical areas, such as area 5 in macaque monkeys (see Fig. 6B) (24).
-Alterations in neural response properties [e.g., rapidly and slowly adapting direction selectivity (20, 25, 26)], architectonic appearance (e.g., ref.
-27), and connectivity have also been observed.
+In species in which the neocortex has been explored and related to such extraordinary morphological specializations, corresponding alterations have been noted, including cortical magnification within sensory areas [e.g., Nelson et al. (1980), Calford et al. (1985), Krubitzer et al. (2004)], and in some instances an extreme magnification in higher-order cortical areas, such as Area 5 in macaque monkeys (see Fig. 6.6B) (Seelke et al., 2011).
+Alterations in neural response properties [e.g., rapidly and slowly adapting direction selectivity (Sur et al., 1984; Ruiz et al., 1995; Sterbing-D'Angelo et al., 2011)], architectonic appearance [e.g., Qi and Kaas (2004)], and connectivity have also been observed.
 Thus, changes in aspects of cortical organization covary with alterations in peripheral morphology and the very unique behaviors associated with this morphology.

 One can also compare body parts that are analogous, or have the same function.
 In human and nonhuman primates the hand is one of the main effector organs used to explore nearby objects or space.
 Other species use different effector organs for exploration, such as the platypus's bill, the rat's vibrissae, and the nose of the star-nosed mole.
 Although these structures may not be homologous they have a similar function, and in turn they share similar features of organization of the neocortex, which have emerged independently.
-In addition to cortical magnification of the main effector organ in different sensory areas (Fig. 3), similar but independently evolved patterns of connectivity have emerged between motor cortex and posterior parietal cortex, despite the differences in body parts used to explore the immediate environment.
+In addition to cortical magnification of the main effector organ in different sensory areas (Fig. 6.3), similar but independently evolved patterns of connectivity have emerged between motor cortex and posterior parietal cortex, despite the differences in body parts used to explore the immediate environment.

 Perhaps the most compelling example of this phenomenon is the independent evolution of an opposable thumb and precision grip in Old World monkeys and only one New World monkey, the cebus monkey.
 A repertoire of behaviors associated with this hand morphology includes complex manipulation of objects and tool use in the wild.
-In terms of neural organization, cebus monkeys have independently evolved a relatively larger cortical sheet, such that their encephalization (28, 29) resembles that of distantly related Old World monkeys rather than their closely related sister groups, New World monkeys.
-In addition, they have independently evolved direct corticospinal projections to the ventral horn motor neurons that project to muscles of the digits (30) and have also independently evolved a cortical field, area 2, associated with processing proprioceptive inputs (31).
+In terms of neural organization, cebus monkeys have independently evolved a relatively larger cortical sheet, such that their encephalization (Gibson, 1986; Rilling and Insel, 1999) resembles that of distantly related Old World monkeys rather than their closely related sister groups, New World monkeys.
+In addition, they have independently evolved direct corticospinal projections to the ventral horn motor neurons that project to muscles of the digits (Bortoff and Strick, 1993) and have also independently evolved a cortical field, Area 2, associated with processing proprioceptive inputs (Padberg et al., 2007).
 This example illustrates two important points.
 First, hand morphology associated with specialized use covaries with cortical sheet size, cortical field addition, and corticospinal connections.
 Second, the independent evolution of these striking features of the morphological, behavioral, and cortical phenotype suggests that there are strong constraints on how complex brains and behaviors evolve.